montalvito02/kindle-loc-calc.koplugin/README.md

 ```
 This binary works on my Kindle PW3 and should work on every [kindle with a Freescale/NXP i.MX6 SoloLite CPU](https://en.wikipedia.org/wiki/Amazon_Kindle).
 If that is not the case of your device, you will need to compile the c code yourself.
 Any LLM should be able to provide you with the appropiate compilation script.

 The output will be inside the epub_html_sumsize/src/build/arm folder.
 If compilation fails, try to create the folder before compiling.
-After you have the file, place it in the appropiate folder.
+After you have the file, place it in the appropiate folder and replace the other binary.

 Once finished, you should have the following folder structure inside of koreader: